 If you’re planning on going snowshoeing, bring some snow pants.
 I almost didn’t as it meant one more thing to buy, but I am thankful I made the purchase.
 I would even suggest wearing them ice skating.
 Snow pants just add an extra layer of windbreak and warmth for outdoor activities, and if you fall in the snow, you won’t have to worry about your jeans getting wet and making the rest of the activity miserable.

-Snowshoeing can be fun and warm with the
+Snowshoeing can be fun and warm with the proper apparel, including snow pants. |

 I can’t emphasize enough how important a good down jacket is for winter travel.
 No polyester filling is going to treat you in the same way down will.
 I didn’t even wear my base layer top under my sweater when we were ice skating because my jacket kept me so warm.
 I probably didn’t need to bring three down jackets, but I so rarely get to wear them in San Diego I wanted to be able to use them all!